 Each project will be assigned a valuation benchmark based on the number of projects proposed in the application as described in Table 1 below.
 By no later than 15 days after the public comment period for initial DSRIP applications, the state will establish a state-wide valuation benchmark based on its assessment of the cost of similar delivery reforms.
-This value will be expressed in a per member per month (PMPM) format and may not exceed \$15 PMPM, as described in STC 9 in section IX.
+This value will be expressed in a per-member per-month (PMPM) format and may not exceed \$15 PMPM, as described in STC 9 in section VIII.

-For the purposes of the example described later in this section, an initial \$8 PMPM valuation benchmark is used in Table 1 below.
-However, because projects serving more beneficiaries will have synergistic properties and economies of scale that will lower a project's per member per month cost, the final valuation benchmark will be set based on the overall scope of applications received.
-Table 1 (below) will be updated to reflect the final valuation benchmark developed by the state in accordance with CMS's guidelines.
+For the purpose of the example described later in this section, an initial \$3.35 PMPM valuation benchmark is used in Table 1 below.
+Because projects serving more beneficiaries will have synergistic properties and economies of scale that will lower a project's per member per month cost, the final valuation benchmark will be set based on the overall scope of applications received.
+Table 1 (below) reflects the final valuation benchmark developed by the state in accordance with CMS's guidelines.